 Los Angeles to Anaheim

 The Los Angeles to Anaheim project section connects Los Angeles and Orange counties from Los Angeles Union Station (LAUS) to the Anaheim Regional Transportation Intermodal Center (ARTIC) using the existing Los Angeles-San Diego-San Luis Obispo (LOSSAN) rail corridor.
 The LOSSAN Corridor is currently used by both passenger (Metrolink and Amtrak) and freight rail providers.
-Adding high-speed rail tracks enhances this shared urban rail corridor by improving safety and operations for rail and other users.

 SECTION HIGHLIGHTS